-Commercial advertising may not be used to market alcoholic beverages on radio or at the hearing that only beverages for sale at the outlet in question may be advertised.
+12. All alcoholic beverages may be advertised in publications available only at points of sale, although it was suggested at the hearing that only beverages for sale at the outlet in question may be advertised.
 Beer with an alcohol content of between 2.25% and 3.5% may be advertised in periodicals, subject to certain limitations specified in guidelines.
 From the case-file and what was said at the hearing, it further appears that a particular category of 'light beer' having an alcohol content of less than 2.25% is marketed in Sweden and may be advertised without restriction, and that 'editorial publicity' in periodicals or in radio or television programmes - comment which may have a promotional effect but is not the subject of a commercial transaction - is not prohibited.
 Nor is there any ban on sending advertising material directly to a consumer at his or her request.
 Furthermore, since the Alcohol Advertising Law applies only to marketing directed at individuals, there are no restrictions on advertising in trade journals.
 It appears, moreover, that alcoholic beverages may be advertised on the internet.